kaulabbasu/chat-with-your-data-template/README.md

 Suggested contribution checklist:
 - Add or update examples to demonstrate a concrete integration.
-- Improve docs with step-by-step setup for a given runtime (Python, Node).
+- Improve docs with step-by-step setup for a given runtime (Python).
 - Add test cases that mock GenAI responses and validate your parsing code.

 License